JustHoward0807/PCCU-passports/README.md

 ![After](https://github.com/JustHoward0807/PCCU-passports/blob/main/Images/after.png)

-In the end, I upload all the data I need from the .csv file to firebase.
+In the end, it automatically upload all the data I need from the .csv file to firebase.
 ![Firebase](https://github.com/JustHoward0807/PCCU-passports/blob/main/Images/firebase.png)